Important information about in-car connected services

 As a result of the growth and development of in-car technology in recent years, Neva Consultants have reviewed the ‘connected’ systems now offered by a number of manufacturers and assessed how best we can continue to deliver an industry-leading solution for our customers in light of recent developments.

 In-car connectivity is an umbrella name which encompasses a range of technologies that allow devices and systems within a vehicle to connect with one another, as well as with other external or remote systems.
-Basic examples of such technologies which have been widely adopted in recent years include Bluetooth, audio streaming and DAB digital radio.

 In order to provide the very best possible service to our customers, Neva Consultants has taken the decision to opt out of any connected technologies which may conflict with the services we offer.
 This may include services such as breakdown/roadside assistance, accident services and the arrangement of any servicing or repairs.